-Commission Proposal EP Mandate Council Mandate Comments/suggestions structural imbalance between supply and demand of allowances in the market, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
+Commission Proposal EP Mandate Council Mandate Comments/suggestions Recital 8 3 18 (8) In order to address the structural imbalance between supply and demand of allowances in the market, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
 1. Decision (EU) 2015/1814 of the European Parliament and of the Council of 6 October 2015 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and amending Directive 2003/87/EC (OJ L 264, 9.10.2015, p.
-1). structural imbalance between supply and demand of allowances in the market, which weakened the EU ETS through lower carbon prices, thus preventing the EU ETS from providing strong incentives for emissions reduction, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
+1).
+(8) In order to address the structural imbalance between supply and demand of allowances in the market, which weakened the EU ETS through lower carbon prices, thus preventing the EU ETS from providing strong incentives for emissions reduction.
+Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
 The creation of the reserve contributed to reducing the surplus of allowances in circulation by 29 % in 2019 from its record level in 2013.
-However, according to the 2021 Carbon Market Report, the total number of allowances in circulation increased again in 2020 to 1 579 billion allowances, compared to 1 385 billion allowances, compared to 1 385 billion allowances in the overall surplus was linked to a lower demand due to the COVID-19 crisis.
-The Commission estimates that it will take up to four years for that additional 2020 surplus to be absorbed, thereby further delaying the urgent need to absorb the historical surplus and make the EU ETS fit for purpose. structural imbalance between supply and demand of allowances in the market, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
+However, according to the 2021 Carbon Market Report, the total number of allowances in circulation increased again in 2020 to 1 579 billion allowances, compared to 1 385 billion allowances in the overall surplus was linked to a lower demand due to the COVID-19 crisis.
+The Commission estimates (8) In order to address the structural imbalance between supply and demand of allowances in the market, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
 1. Decision (EU) 2015/1814 of the European Parliament and of the Council of 6 October 2015 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and amending Directive 2003/87/EC (OJ L 264, 9.10.2015, p.
 1).
-COUNCIL: Open to consider parts of the EP amendment, provided further work on streamlined text.
+COUNCIL: Accept text agreed provisionally at technical level (8) In order to address the structural imbalance between supply and demand of allowances in the market, Decision (EU) 2015/1814 of the European Parliament and of the Council1 established a market stability reserve (the 'reserve') in 2018, which has been operational since 2019.
+Without prejudice to further revisions of the reserve as part of the general revision of Directive 2003/87/EC and Decision (EU) 2015/1814 taking place in 2022, the Commission should continuously monitor the functioning of the reserve and ensure that the reserve is kept fit for purpose in case of future unforeseeable external shocks.
+A robust and forward-looking